ssh4net/UnRAWer/README.md

 ## OCIO settings
 OCIO config file:
-If empty, OpenColorIO library will use $OCIO environment variable
+If empty, the OpenColorIO library will use the $OCIO environment variable
 ### If $OCIO is not set, app will give an error

 `OCIO_Config = "aces_1.2/config.ocio"`

 ## Transform image (color transform)
-Luts folder, absolute or relative to a program folder. **UnRAWer** automatically load list of LUTs in this folder in load time.
+Luts folder, absolute or relative to a program folder. **UnRAWer** automatically loads the list of LUTs in this folder in load time.
-*Use a console to check if LUTs correctly recognised.*
+*Use a console to check if LUTs are correctly recognized.*
-**No LUT check in load time!!**
+**No LUT checking load time!!**
-(TODO: check if non default handle correctly)
+(TODO: check if non-default handle correctly)

 `LutFolder = "LUTs"`

 ### LUT transform mode
 LUT mode.
 If set to **Smart** check if path or image file name have included lut preset name.
-For example, several folders with raw files: diffuse, cross, parallel and you have dedicated LUT presets for such images.
+For example, several folders with raw files: diffuse, cross, parallel, and you have dedicated LUT presets for such images.
-**UnRAWer** should automatically recognise and use dedicated LUT preset.
+**UnRAWer** should automatically recognize and use a dedicated LUT preset.
 - -1 - disabled
 - 0 - Smart (file path/name)
 - 1 - Force